In the guide

 If the tenant has a right to renew under the Landlord and Tenants Act 1954, the Regulations do not interfere with these rights, therefore neither the tenant nor the landlord can use the non-compliance as a justification for refusing to renew, or terminating the lease early.

 To improve the energy efficiency of a building there are a number of possible improvements that may have been recommended by the energy assessor compiling the EPC, or can be obtained through a surveyor or other energy efficiency advisor.
 This may include improvements or extensions to heating and ventilation systems, insulation, glazing, etc.Back to top

 How much will it cost?

 The Regulations are intended to have zero cost implications for landlords; they only require that energy efficiency improvements that meet the 'seven-year payback' test must be made.
 The seven-year payback test means that the expected value of the savings on energy bills that the improvement is expected to achieve over seven years is greater than the cost of repaying it.

 The value of savings must be calculated using the approved methodology, which is the methodology for calculating EPCs, and using relevant energy prices.
-Although the Regulations do not specify who should make the calculation, the Department for Business, Energy and Industrial Strategy (BEIS) guidance (see 'Further reading' below) refers to 'a competent non-domestic energy assessor, such as a level 4 accredited non-domestic energy assessor (NDEA)'.
-Landlords can find an assessor via the Non-Domestic Energy Performance Register.
+Although the Regulations do not specify who should make the calculation, the Department for Business, Energy and Industrial Strategy (BEIS) guidance (see 'Further information' below) refers to "a competent non-domestic energy assessor, such as a level four accredited non-domestic energy assessor (NDEA)".
+Landlords can find an assessor via the GOV.UK website.

 If, having completed the calculation, the value of savings on energy bills is less than the cost of the improvement then it will not meet the payback test, and therefore the improvement will not be a relevant improvement for the purposes of the legislation and it will not be required to be installed.